 The domain name is the address people type.
 Simple, but powerful.

 A perfect domain should be short, clear, and linked to the business name.
-Avoid odd spellings.
-Avoid numbers.
+Avoid odd spellings, numbers, and hyphens.
 Keep it clean.
+Using your own domain name across all channels helps people remember it and builds brand recognition.

-Step 2: Choose a Website Builder That Matches the Goal
+Step 2: Choose the Best Website Builder That Matches the Goal

 Step 3: Select Website Templates That Fit the Business